 Along with ROCK, several other companies identified gaps in markets during this period – and many are now household names, including:

-Following he and his friends having paid more than $800 to hire a private driver, computer programmer Garrett Camp realised that technology could be used to reduce the cost of public transport.
+Following him and his friends having paid more than $800 to hire a private driver, computer programmer Garrett Camp realised that technology could be used to reduce the cost of public transport.

 Harnessing developments in cellular technologies and mobile devices, Camp founded Uber, an organisation that, via an app, helps users looking to use a taxi connect with independent drivers that are able to use their own vehicles as well as undertake work when it is convenient for them to do so.
 By streamlining the business models used by taxi companies and the process of hailing one, Uber completely transformed this sector and was valued at £63 billion in 2019.2